 Don’t you find it annoying when you realize that you have been yelling out the text all along because you unintentionally pushed the Caps Lock key?
-Everyone knows and has been become acceptable that you type in all caps when you want to emphasize your point, in a strict tone.
 It is much worse when you are trying to type a password.
 After an accidental Caps Lock keypress, you are left wondering if you have forgotten your password.
 If only your computer could notify you when you press the Caps Lock key and spare you the hassle!
 There is fantastic news for you; Windows 11 actually can.
 Although its primary function is not to notify you when Caps Lock is engaged, you can modify it as per your requirement.
 Thus, we bring to you a helpful guide that will teach you how to enable or disable Narrator Caps Lock alert in Windows 11.

-How to Enable Narrator Caps Lock Alert in Windows 11
+How to Enable Narrator Caps Lock & Num Lock Alert in Windows 11

 How to Turn On Windows 11 Narrator Caps Lock Alert

 Here’s how to enable Narrator Caps Lock alert in Windows 11 PCs:

 1. Press Windows + I keys simultaneously to open Settings app.